ai4society/GenAIResultsComparator/README.md

 - `calculate()`: Computes the metric for a single pair of texts
 - `batch_calculate()`: Efficiently processes multiple pairs of texts using vectorized operations and batch processing

+All outputs are normalized to a scale of 0 to 1, where 1 indicates a perfect match between the two texts.

 **_Note:_** While the library can be used to compare strings, and we demonstrate this in the examples below, it's main purpose is to be used with generated texts from LLMs.
+An example of this can be found in the [examples/llm_aware_metrics](examples/llm_aware_metrics) folder.

 ## Quick Start